Call now for a FREE consultation(561) 375-9500

 California is the only state that legalized lane splitting by motorcycles.
 However, riders in Florida, where it is illegal, may receive a moving vehicle citation under Section 316.209 of the Florida Traffic Statutes.

-Motorcyclists injured in an accident–while lane splitting–can also face challenges when attempting to collect damages from a negligent party.
-They might argue that the rider bears partial responsibility for the accident.
+Motorcyclists injured in an accident while lane splitting can also face challenges when attempting to collect damages from a negligent party.
+They might argue that the rider bears partial responsibility for the accident, which could lead to reduced damages or even a complete denial of an accident claim.

 If you have suffered serious injuries while riding your bike in Florida, call us at Kogan & DiSalvo to consult with a motorcycle accident attorney.
 We understand the dynamics of riding and why, at times, a motorcyclist might have a good reason to ride between designated traffic lanes.
 Our firm is the Gold Standard for motorcycle personal injury law in Southern Florida.
 We fight to get the full damages awards that our clients need to help them get back on their bikes.